bioidiap/bob.measure/doc/guide.rst

   ====  ====================

-You can simultaneously conduct the threshold computation and its performance on a test set:
+You can simultaneously conduct the threshold computation and its performance on an evaluation set:

 .. code-block:: sh

-  $ bob measure metrics --test dev-1.txt test-1.txt
+  $ bob measure metrics dev-1.txt eval-1.txt
   [Min. criterion: EER] Threshold on Development set `dev-1`: -8.025286e-03
   ====  ===================  ===============
   ..
-Development dev-1    Test test-1
+Development dev-1    Eval. eval-1
   ====  ===================  ===============
   FMR   6.263% (31/495)      5.637% (27/479)
   FNMR  6.208% (28/451)      6.131% (29/473)